thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/azure-cluster-setup.md

 ---
 layout: docwithnav-mqtt-broker
-title: Cluster setup using Microsoft Azure infrastructure
+title: Deploy TBMQ Cluster on Azure with Kubernetes
 description: TBMQ microservices setup with Kubernetes in AKS

 ---